Numerical methods for stochastic differential equations based on Gaussian mixture: Preliminaries

 \end{lemma}

 In a numerical scheme, we generate the approximation sequences for the diffusion process at discrete time steps.
-Let $T>0$ be the time point we care about.
-Let $N$ be a positive integer and we set the time step to be
+Let $T>0$ be the terminal time point, and $N$ the number of numerical steps such that

-Let $t^n=nh$, $n=0,1, \ldots$. $X^{n}$ is the random variable generated by some numerical method to approximate $X(t^n)$. $x_n$ will be used to denote a particular realization of the random variable $X^n$.
+We use $t_n=nh$ ($n=0,1, \ldots$) to denote the time grid points, $X^{n}$ the random variable generated by some numerical method to approximate $X(t_n)$, and $x_n$ a particular realization of the random variable $X^n$.

-\subsection{Weak convergence}
+\subsection{Weak convergence.}

-We only require the law of $X^n$ to approximate the law of solution to (\ref{eq:sde}).
-This can be best described by the notion of weak convergence, which we are going to explain in more details.
+We only require the law of $X^n$ to approximate the law of the solution to (\ref{eq:sde}).
+This is described by the notion of weak convergence, which will be the focus of this section.

 \begin{definition} Fix $T>0$.
 Let $N, h$ and $X^n$ be given as in Section~\ref{subsec:notations}.
-We say $X^n$ converges weakly with order $r>0$ to $X(t^n)$ as $h\to 0$ if for any $\phi\in C_{b}^{\infty}$, there exist $C>0$, $h_0>0$ that are independent of $h$ (but may depend on $T$ and $\phi$) such that
+We say $X^n$ converges weakly with order $r>0$ to $X(t_n)$ as $h\to 0$ if for any $\phi\in C_{b}^{\infty}$, there exist $C>0$, $h_0>0$ that are independent of $h$ (but may depend on $T$ and $\phi$) such that

-Here, $\mathbb{E}$ represents the expectation under the law of $X^n$ or $X(t^n)$. \end{definition}
+Here, $\mathbb{E}$ represents the expectation under the law of $X^n$ or $X(t_n)$. \end{definition}

 \begin{remark} Note that the test functions here have bounded derivatives, and those used in \cite[Sec.
 9.7]{kp92} and \cite{milstein86} have derivatives with polynomial growth.
 Test functions with bounded derivatives induce weaker topology but are much easier to handle (see e.g., \cite{am11}).
-The results can be extended to the more general setting with additional work and assumptions to ensure boundedness of moments.
+The results can be extended to the more general setting with additional work and assumptions to ensure boundedness of moments. \end{remark}